marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 Q&A:

 * Why did Tsuto want to talk to Ameiko?
-Look into it
   * To talk her into joining Nualia's band
 * Was Father Tobyn Nualia's real father?
-Decide on this
   * Nah, probably not.
 Interesting, but it adds unnecessary complications

 Player Plans:

-* talk to Aldern over dinner
 * talk to Ilsoari and Brodert about our various items and learnings (potion, needle, dagger)
 * lead them to the demon temple to investigate
-* pick up tattoo needle
-* general vendor stuff (like althaea pearl)
-* long rest
 * rusty gonna look for ritual in prayer book involving wine/raven/wand
+* Check out Chopper's Isle

 # Sins